-Pembroke School District #259 has several co- curricular activities that students may participate in.
-The activities are as follows: Career Day, Spelling Bee, Black History Program, Nutritional Fair, and St. Jude's Math-A- Thon.
-We encourage you to join as many activities as you want.
-These activities are concentrated toward Student success.
-Parents are welcome to attend these activities.
-Please support our children.
+Pembroke School District #259 has several co-curricular activities that students may participate in throughout the year.
+We encourage you to participate in as many activities as you want.
+These activities are concentrated toward student success.
+Parents are welcome to attend these activities and are encouraged to participate.